coder/docs/admin/stun.md

 ---
 title: "Direct workspace connections"
-description: Learn how to enable P2P connections to workspaces.
+description: Learn how to enable direct connections to workspaces.
 ---

 Coder supports the use of [WebRTC STUN](https://en.wikipedia.org/wiki/STUN),